Charisma2595/transcription_mcp_server/README.md

 ## Features

-- Accepts .mp3 files via command-line interface using Fire
+- Accepts .mp3 files via command-line interface
 - Accepts .mp3 file path provided via an AI assistant such as Claude or Cursor.
 - Transcribe MP3 audio files into JSON transcripts using AssemblyAI API
+- Timestamps for each transcribed segment with start and end times
 - Speaker diarization (speaker labels) enabled
 - Save transcripts in a local "transcripts/" directory
-- Easy-to-use command-line interface
 - ready to run in a Docker container for portability and deployment